e-marshall/tutorials/book/itslive_nbs/itslive_intro.md

 ### Dask
 There are different ways to approach a dataset that is too large to load into memory.
 In this tutorial, we rely on the Python library, [Dask](https://www.dask.org/).
 Dask allows you to parallelize your workflows, breaking up a large job into many smaller jobs that can be executed in parallel rather than in sequence with one another.
 Parallelized jobs can be distributed across cores on an individual compputer, or across large, distributed compute nodes in cloud-computing environments.
 In this tutorial, we'll use Dask to parallelize and distribute jobs across one machine.
 Conveniently, Dask also has built-in integrations with many open-souce Python libraries, including Xarray; this means that we can specify and create Dask-backed Xarray objects within Xarray commands such as `xr.open_dataset()`, rather than needing to create them separately.

 An important aspect of Dask is that it's operations are by default 'lazy'.
 This means that if I have an array (`arr`) and I want to perform an operation on it (let's imagine something very simple, like multiplying the array by 5), when I execute that operation in Python (`arr * 5`), as long as it is a Dask Array (or an Xarray object backed by Dask Arrays), the computation is not actually executed *yet*.
-Dask uses *task scheduliing* to track, orchestrate, and synchronize operations.
+Dask uses *task scheduling* to track, orchestrate, and synchronize operations.
 When I call `arr * 5`, rather than calculating the resulting product, Dask adds it to a **Task Graph** (add link?).
 A Task Graph consist of python functions and the inputs and outputs of those functions; they are used by the program to direct how jobs should be distributed and executed across available resources in order to correctly complete the desired operation.

 So what can happen lazily and what can't?
 Dask will wait to evaluate a set of operations until it is explicitly instructed to do so.
 This can be through calling a direct method (like [`.compute()`](https://docs.dask.org/en/stable/generated/dask.dataframe.DataFrame.compute.html) or [`.persist()`](https://docs.dask.org/en/latest/generated/dask.dataframe.DataFrame.persist.html)), or an operation that cannot be accomplished lazily (like plotting an array).
 For more detail, check out [Dask's Managing Computation documentation](https://distributed.dask.org/en/stable/manage-computation.html).